-This program, designed for Indigenous writers at the mid-stage of their career (5 - 10 years' experience), will bring concentrated learning opportunities to a small group of writers for an in-depth, personal experience.
+This free program designed for Indigenous content creators (with 2 - 5 years experience), will bring concentrated learning opportunities to a small group of creators for an in-depth, personal experience.
 Through networking, industry insight, training and mentorship, this program will help establish and elevate the career of Indigenous creators.

 - script, story, and pitch development